Nilakantha Das: Introduction of legislative bills

 When Nilakantha, as a member of the Congress party, first tried to introduce the legislative bill informally for creating an independent Odisha Province, he did not get much support from top leaders in the Congress party.
 Pandit Motilal Nehru, due to other priorities, opposed its presentation to the British Government.
 So Nilakantha organized mass processions in Calcutta and other places denouncing this attitude of the Congress party.

-Then Nilakantha bypassed many other hurdles in the Central Assembly and finally moved a resolution there in 1927, which asked for All Oriya-speaking tracts to be put under one local administration, in the form an independent, linguistically-based Orissa Province, claiming that "otherwise Odias won’t be satisfied and agitations would continue.”
+Then Nilakantha bypassed many other hurdles in the Central Assembly and finally moved a resolution there in 1927, which asked for All Oriya-speaking tracts to be put under one local administration, in the form an independent, linguistically-based Orissa Province, claiming that "otherwise Odias won't be satisfied and agitations would continue."

-He also reintroduced the resolution in All India Congress session in 1929 in spite of opposition at central level, and rejected an offer of Sir title by Mr. Alexander Muddiman, Finance Secretary, Government of British India, to accept Odisha as a sub-province.
+He also reintroduced the resolution in All India Congress session in 1929 in spite of opposition at central level, and rejected an offer of Sir title by Alexander Muddiman, Finance Secretary, Government of British India, to accept Odisha as a sub-province.
 Nilakantha also wrote several articles in The Statesman and The Bombay Chronicle on the formation of separate provinces on linguistic basis.
 Finally, Mahatma Gandhi mediated on the subject so that the bill was forwarded for further consideration in the Round Table Conference and by the British Parliament.

 Inclusion of southern Odisha regions

 Nilakantha Das was responsible for the inclusion of southern regions, including Koraput, Paralakhemundi and Ganjam up to Chilika, in Odisha when it was formed on April 1, 1936.
 Until then those regions were under the Telugu-speaking part of the Madras State.
-A meeting was arranged by the “Andhra Eastern Culture Research Committee” on 16 June 1927 at Mukhalingam, where the committee wanted to establish the cultural root of those areas in the Telugu region and keep it in Madras.
+A meeting was arranged by the "Andhra Eastern Culture Research Committee" on 16 June 1927 at Mukhalingam, where the committee wanted to establish the cultural root of those areas in the Telugu region and keep it in Madras.
 But Nilakantha presented historical facts and concrete evidence to the contrary, based on his in-depth research on the cultural heritage of the Southern Odisha regions, which the Andhra committee could not refute and was forced to relinquish its claim once for all.